vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ## Prior Art

 The Datadog agent stores metric tags as a simple set of strings, equivalent to `HashSet<String>`.
-It does some clever hashing and deduplication internally to make this work efficiently.
-However, it doesn't do anything more interesting with the tags than adding and removing whole strings, which does not cover all our use cases.
+It also does some clever hashing and deduplication internally to make this work efficiently.
+However, the agent doesn't do anything more interesting with the tags than adding and removing whole strings, which does not cover all our use cases.

 ## Alternatives